Garage doors can be opened manually or automatically

-There are a few different types of garage door openers, with each one operating in a slightly different way.
+There are a few different types of door openers, with each one operating in a slightly different way.
 The purpose of this article is to outline the different types of garage door openers available to buy for anyone currently researching these useful devices, to ensure you select the right one for your needs.

 So how do garage door openers actually work?

 In order to explain how garage door openers work, it’s useful to understand the different mechanical parts of a garage door itself: